-Finally, retired, I am able to take this activity to the next level and focus on building a profitable, ethical business in dog breeding and as well as to continue with re-homing Shelties in need of a place to call their own.
+Finally, retired, I am able to take this activity to the next level and focus on building a profitable, ethical business in dog breeding and if the gods smile on Yankee, try another dog or two in the ring if any look the part.

 Yankee Shelties is just me and my dogs.
 I have made a decision that regardless of how other breeders behave in or out of the ring, I will maintain an honest and ethical stance for as long as I am involved with dogs.
 If that prevents me from winning in the ring, so be it.
 But I imagine it will attract only those who are like minded.

 I am my dogs’ owner and staunch defender in this anti-animal ownership world.

 They are my teachers and my heart.